NSSAC/STOMP-flu-external/README.md

 The STOMP-flu project represents the work done at the Biocomplexity Institute of the University of Virginia in support of a CDC ensemble modelling effort:

 [UVA STOMP-flu Project Brief](https://biocomplexity.virginia.edu/news/biocomplexity-institute-leads-cdc-research-study-influenza-mitigation-computer-modeling-and)

-## STOMP-flu publications

-* Policy paper (in prep): "*Evaluating response strategies for pandemic influenza*"
-* Technical paper (in prep): "*Multi-modeling approach to evaluating efficacy of pharmaceutical and non-pharmaceutical interventions in influenza pandemics*"

 ## Dependencies